CERT-Polska/karton/docs/getting_started.rst

     Bar
     [INFO] Task done - d3a39940-d64c-4033-a7da-80eae9786631

-Check :ref:`Karton service examples` for more details.
+Check :ref:`service-examples` for more details.

 Command-line interface (CLI)
 ----------------------------------------